octobercms/october/tests/README.md

 # Plugin testing

-Individual plugin test cases can be run by running `../../../vendor/bin/phpunit` in the plugin's base directory (ex. `plugins/acme/demo`.
+Plugin unit tests can be performed by running `phpunit` in the base plugin directory.

 ### Creating plugin tests